 Hedbanz Act Up plays 2-6 players ages 8+ and lasts around 30 minutes.
 Each player wears a headband that holds a card on it.
 Each player has to try to guess the card that is on their headband, but they can only guess based on clues the other players give them about their card.
 A classic game made modern and is fun for the whole family and all ages.

-Keyflower plays 2-6 players ages 12+ and lasts around 90 minutes.
-A worker placement game at its very core, Keyflower is played over four rounds, which represent the four seasons.
+Keyflower is played over four rounds, which represent the four seasons.
 Just like the pilgrims in Plymouth, you have to create a productive settlement as more settlers come to try to make a new life for themselves.
-This plays similar to a blend between Carcassonne and the Settlers of Catan, through it's use of meeples and tiles.
-The setup is original and is sure to be fun for the family.
+This plays similar to a blend between

-Last Will plays 2-5 players ages 13+ and lasts about 60 minutes.
-What family gathering wouldn't be complete without a discussion or two about the future of the family heirlooms.
-A strategy card game, Last Will celebrates the enjoyment of money.
+Last Will celebrates the enjoyment of money.
 Your rich uncle will leave his millions to the family member who can demonstrate how much they appreciate spending money the most.
 Each player will start with some spending money and after 7 rounds or the first player to go bankrupt, the game ends.
 Who will be the heir to millions?
 Spend an evening contemplating what your last will has in store for the ones you love.

-Lewis & Clark plays 1-5 players ages 12+ and lasts about 120 minutes.
-A card drafting boardgame based on the expeditions on the namesake, Lewis & Clark focuses on hand management as each player runs his own expedition across North America.
+Lewis & Clark focuses on hand management as each player runs his own expedition across North America.
 The game is a bit more on the complex side for gamers and will take a little while to teach to new gamers, but is definitely enjoyable once things are under way.
 Recommended for those nights with the family during the holiday break.

-New World plays 2-5 players ages 8+ and lasts about 45 minutes.
-Like the original Carcassonne game, you place tiles to expand your settlements.
+Carcassonne game, you place tiles to expand your settlements.
 What makes this one special for Thanksgiving is that it is set in early America.
 While you play you are forced to explore westward in order to win.
-If you love Carcassonne, New World is the perfect way to add a new twist and theme it out with the holiday.
+If you love

-The Settlers of Catan plays 3-4 (or 5-6 with the expansion) players ages 10+ and lasts around 90 minutes.
 Settlers is a classic tabletop game and boasts many variations and expansions to build on the enjoyment.
 Roll the dice to collect resources and manage your hand to expand and grow your settlements.
 Don't forget to trade wood for sheep.
 Another game that focuses on building settlements that, again, reflects on Thanksgiving a little bit.

-Sheriff of Nottingham plays 3-5 players ages 13+ and lasts around 60 minutes.
-I think you can play with ages below 13, depending on how you feel the kids will do.
 Sheriff is a bluffing game and will definitely elicit laughs and silliness from the whole group.
 Each player is a merchant who wants to sell their goods inside the city.
 There are legal goods and contraband goods.
 You have to try to pass off your goods when you declare to the Sheriff.
 Each players takes turns playing the Sheriff.
 Try to get the most goods through the gates and benefit from the bonuses on your contraband, but just make sure the Sheriff doesn't catch you or you'll be paying out.
 Great fun for a family get-together.

 Small World plays 2-5 players ages 8+ and lasts around 80 minutes.
 You start out as a race that wants to expand to collect victory points.
 As your races spread out, you might realize it's time for that race to decline and another to begin.
 How long and how many races can you use to colonize the board?
 A great way to learn about how expansive cultures of people are and how sometimes other groups need to take over already inhabited areas.
-Small World has several expansions and other variations of the game, so pick what you like the best.
-Hours of fun for the whole family.

-Snake Oil plays 3-10 players ages 13+ and lasts around 30 minutes.
-I actually think you could have kids who are younger play, just be aware of the cards you're using.
 Snake Oil is great for the whole family and will be the source of massive amounts of laughter.
 Each player is dealt some cards and has to come up with an item to sell to a randomly selected personality.
 For example, the person you have to sell to might be a gangster and you have to sell the best gangster item to them using two of the items from your hand.
 Lots of laughs to burn off all those turkey calories.

 No comments: